twongCMU/AnomalyDetection/README.md

 To perform a simple manual exercise, see the file docs/live_demo_outline_jan_2016

 # Python port
-As this code is proof-of-concept and do not yet know what kinds of Multispeak traffic to expect, the code has grown organically and has many shortcomings.
+As the Java code is proof-of-concept and we do not yet know what kinds of Multispeak traffic to expect, the code has grown organically and has many shortcomings.
 We have written a Python port of the code to address some of the problems and hopefully construct a better foundation for future changes.
+The REST API is different in this port so we have not yet used it in a demo.

 For more information, see [the python page](https://github.com/twongCMU/AnomalyDetection/tree/twong/python/python)